Robustness analysis for unstructured uncertainty

 - What is the maximum amplification of the disturbance, that is, the resonance peak.

-These four types of performance requirements can be pointed at in Figure 4 below.
+These four types of performance requirements can be pointed at in Fig. 4 below.

 But these requirements can also be compactly expressed throug the performance weighting filter W_\mathrm{p}(s) as \boxed {|S_0(j\omega)| < 1/|W_\mathrm{p}(j\omega)|,\;\;\forall \omega,} \tag{1}